oceanbase/oblogclient/docs/quickstart/logproxy-client-tutorial.md

 LogProxyClient client = new LogProxyClient("127.0.0.1", 2983, config, clientConf);
 ```

-Here you need provide following files:
-- *ca.crt*: Trusted certificate for verifying the remote endpoint's certificate, should be same with LogProxy.
-- *client.crt*: Certificate of this client.
-- *client.key*: Private key of this client.

-See [manual](https://github.com/oceanbase/oblogproxy/blob/master/docs/manual.md) of LogProxy for more details about SSL encryption.

-## Version Compatibility
+### Version Compatibility

-The communication protocol between the `logproxy-client` and `oblogproxy` is forward compatible, and the latest version of `logproxy-client` can work with any version of `oblogproxy`.
-But for legacy versions, there are some restrictions in functionality.

-#### OceanBase Enterprise Edition

-To monitor change data from OceanBase EE, you need to configure `cluster_url` to replace the `rootserver_list` parameter for `obcdc`, which is supported from `1.0.4` of the client.

 #### Record Compression

-The log proxy compresses the record data by default from `1.0.1`, and the client fixed the bug in decompression process with [#33](https://github.com/oceanbase/oblogclient/pull/33) from `1.0.4`.
-So if you want to work with log proxy `1.0.1` or later version, you should use `1.0.4` or later version of the client.
+The log proxy compresses the record data by default from `1.0.1`, and to decompress the data properly, you should use `1.0.4` or later version of the client.

-#### Reuse Client Id
+#### Use Client Id

-The log proxy use `clientId` to identify a connection, and reuse it will make the log proxy reduce the use of hardware resources.
-In legacy versions of the client, there is a bug [#38](https://github.com/oceanbase/oblogclient/issues/38) which will cause connection close failure, and it's fixed in `1.0.4`.
-So you can only reuse a fixed `clientId` from `1.0.4` of the client.
+The LogProxy use `clientId` to identify a connection, if you want to use the client concurrently, or you want to reuse the `clientId`, you should use `1.0.4` or later version of the client.

-## Heartbeat and Troubleshooting
+## Troubleshooting

-Once the connection is established properly, LogProxy will start to fetch log messages from OceanBase and send them to LogProxyClient.
-When the connection is idle, LogProxy will send heartbeat messages to LogProxyClient.

-Note that when LogProxy receives the ObReaderConfig, it will only check the format but won't verify the content.
-So only when the LogProxyClient receives log messages or heartbeat messages can we be sure that the connection is established properly.
-If the connection doesn't work properly and there is no error message in log of LogProxyClient, you need to check the log of `oblogreader` at LogProxy side, which is under `$(logproxy_home)/run` by default.
+When the connection between LogProxy and the client is successfully established, LogProxy will send log data to the client.
+The log data here mainly includes heartbeat and data changes.
+Even if the database does not change within the monitoring scope, the LogProxy client should be able to receive heartbeat data.

+If the LogProxy client does not receive data and no error message appears after startup, in order to determine the cause of the issue, you should check the LogReader thread of the LogProxy for this connection, and the working space of LogReader is `run/ {clientId}/`.